ookamitai/Cactisamp/README.md

 # Overview
 This is a resampler based on CREPE and pyWorld.
-The code will be updated as soon as a major progress was made.
+The code will be updated as soon as a major progress is made.

 # Credits